parmoo/parmoo/docs/faqs.rst

          follow the advanced_example_ and switch to using the :class:`GlobalSurrogate_BFGS <optimizers.lbfgsb.GlobalSurrogate_BFGS>`
          optimizer.
-       - If you have a lot of design variables, then you might do better with a local solver, by switching to one of the :class:`LocalSurrogate_PS <optimizers.pattern_search.LocalSurrogate_PS>` :class:`LocalSurrogate_BFGS <optimizers.lbfgsb.LocalSurrogate_BFGS>`
+       - If you have many design variables, then you might do better with a local solver, by switching to one of the :class:`LocalSurrogate_PS <optimizers.pattern_search.LocalSurrogate_PS>` :class:`LocalSurrogate_BFGS <optimizers.lbfgsb.LocalSurrogate_BFGS>`